 At this stage the facts become hard to find.
 Interpretations are clouded by who tells the tale.
 These are littered with familiar characters.
 The villain who loots the organisation for personal enrichment.
 The demon whose ego hijacks the whole enterprise.
 The zero sum clash of geniuses at the top.
 Who fail at and/or refuse making vital changes in their organisations’ eco system.
 The hard working loyalist(s) who did not or could not or would not see the looming iceberg.
 Of course they go down with the ship (note the Titanic reference).
 The elephant herd in the room build and builds.
 Then the inevitable moment: the back breaks.
-The tradition of these tails demand that one one agrees what that moment was.
+The tradition of these tales demand that no one agrees what that moment was.

 Each tale has its own variations.
 What I generalised are thing I overheard too many times from friends of my parents.
 The uncles in the palace have stories that are a class of their own.
 The common stuff get chatted about at weddings, funerals, dinners, post alms giving lunches and late night veranda chats on outstation strips.
 Nothing brings out stories like armchairs in the shadows of a moonlit night.
 Perfumed by Lion Lagers and the crash of waves in the breeze.

 Have you heard your share of these stories?
 I hope you are so far lucky like me to avoid experiencing them first hand.
 The comment box awaits.